muratk5n/thirdwave/en/2022/08/dark-matter.md

 [Link](https://darkmattercrisis.wordpress.com/2022/06/18/70-the-list-of-flawed-mond-rebuttals/)

-The List of Flawed Falsification Claims about MOND [modified theory of Newton that can account data without dark matter hypothesis]..
+The List of Flawed Falsification Claims about MOND [modified theory of Newton that can account for data without dark matter hypothesis]..
 Modern theories in physics need to be tested and, if they significantly fail a test, discarded...

 In this sense, the dark-matter based theories (case A above) have been rigorously and robustly falsified to any high degree of standard in